chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Host/HID_Standalone/readme.txt

 When the application is started, the connected HID device (Mouse/Keyboard) is detected in HID mode and gets initialized.
 The STM32 MCU behaves as a HID Host, it enumerates the device and extracts VID, PID, manufacturer name, Serial no and product name information and displays it on the LCD screen.
-This example is based on interacting with a HID device (Mouse/Keyboard) trough a HID routine.
+This application is based on interacting with a HID device (Mouse/Keyboard) trough a HID routine.

 A menu is displayed and the user can select any operation from the menu using the Joystick buttons:
  - "Start HID" operation starts the appropriate HID application to the attached HID Device.
-   - "Start Mouse / Re-Initialize" operation starts Mouse HID example.
+   - "Start Mouse / Re-Initialize" operation starts Mouse HID application.
 Moving the mouse will move the pointer in the display rectangle and if a button is pressed, the corresponding rectangle will be highlighted in Blue.
-   - "Start Keyboard / Clear" operation starts Keyboard HID example.
+   - "Start Keyboard / Clear" operation starts Keyboard HID application.
 Taped Keyboard characters are displayed on the LCD screen.
  - "Re-Enumerate" operation performs a new Enumeration of the device.